Whenever we travel, Brandon and I always try to make arrangements (pet-friendly hotel or

 - It’s the right size, seemed sturdy, and was waterproof (bonus!)

 - Two large pockets for extra storage (for food, treats, toys, etc)

 It was the fact that it was waterproof and had openings for seatbelt use that really got us though because we were debating between investing in doggie car seats and strapping them in or buying travel harnesses.
 I was in favor of the travel harnesses so they had mobility but Brandon was leaning toward the car seats so they could look out the windows.
 It was such a silly argument, I’ll admit.

 The Kurgo Bench Seat Cover was way more sturdy on our bench seat than I expected it would be.
 It latches over the headrests, under the seat, and behind the seat (through the trunk) for maximum attachment.
 I had been concerned my wiggly little dogs would knock it off the seat but they don’t stand a chance.
 That thing isn’t going anywhere.

 I won the argument with Brandon about harnesses vs car seats (for now).
-I bought one of these travel harnesses from Top Dog for the dogs to wear while traveling.
-At first I was concerned that the dogs would hate them because I couldn’t imagine them loving being attached to the seatbelt but since they are accustomed to wearing harnesses while being on the leash (as pictured) they didn’t seem too bothered by it.
+I bought a travel harness for the dogs to wear while traveling.
+At first, I was concerned that the dogs would hate them because I couldn’t imagine them loving being attached to the seatbelt but since they are accustomed to wearing harnesses while being on the leash (as pictured) they didn’t seem too bothered by it.
 Plus, the seatbelt actually goes through a loop (like a leash) attached to the harness so I don’t think it feels much different to them.
 When you get to your location, the loop comes detached and you can attach the leash for a walk.
 Definitely worth it!